-Additionally, by contrasting Fig.~\ref{decaythree}(a) to Fig.~\ref{decaytwo}(a), one can find that the CCNOT gate is more resistant to the local Rabi frequency error $\alpha$ than the CNOT gate, yet it is more susceptible to the environmental dissipation $\kappa\neq0$ in the presence of a small $\alpha$.
-In particular, the bright yellow region for $F\geq0.99$ in Fig.~\ref{decaythree}(a) is much broader than that in Fig.~\ref{decaytwo}(a).
-And the upper-bound of $\kappa/\kappa_z$ around $\alpha\approx0$ for $F\geq0.99$ is nearly $2.0$ in Fig.~\ref{decaytwo}(a), which is about two times of that in Fig.~\ref{decaythree}(a).
-Thus the advantage of the three-qubit holonomic gate of our scheme distinguishes in the absence of the environmental decoherence.
+Additionally, by comparing Fig.~\ref{decaythree}(a) to Fig.~\ref{decaytwo}(a), one can find that the CCNOT gate is more resistant to the local Rabi frequency error $\alpha$ than the CNOT gate, yet it is more susceptible to the environmental dissipation $\kappa\neq0$ in the presence of a small $\alpha$.
+The bright yellow regime for $F\geq0.99$ in Fig.~\ref{decaythree}(a) is much wider than that in Fig.~\ref{decaytwo}(a).
+In addition, the upper bound of $\kappa/\kappa_z$ around $\alpha\approx0$ for $F\geq0.99$ is nearly $2.0$ in Fig.~\ref{decaytwo}(a), which is about two times that in Fig.~\ref{decaythree}(a).